-I doubled the recipe below and used all-purpose flour instead of bread flour.
-Since my sourdough starter is 100% hydration (not a stiff starter), I had to add a good bit more flour.
-I should’ve held back the water during the mixing phase to see if I even needed it, but I forgot.
-I ended up using about 1/2 – 3/4 cup additional flour and more for sprinkling.
+Since my sourdough starter is 100% hydration (not stiff), I needed to add quite a bit more flour to get the right dough consistency.
+In hindsight, I should’ve held back some water during mixing to see if I even needed it, but I forgot.
+Ultimately, I added about ½ to ¾ cup of extra flour, plus more for sprinkling.

 PrintEasy Sourdough Garlic Knots